jiefenn8/wg-projects/README.md

 ### Usage

 Most of the repositories here can be used as a standalone.
 Setting up a working stack from using one in each section is possible as well.
-For more information on using a project listed above, please check the README.md file in their repository.
+For more information on using a project listed above, check the README.md file in the repository.

 ### Other